Regular diagnostic testing can make all the difference in preventative women's healthcare.

 Mammogram can detect a lump long before it can be felt, which is why it's important for women age 40 and over to have this annual test regularly.
 Patients with a history of breast cancer in their family should have the test performed earlier under the direction of their primary care physician.

-The Breast Care Center, located at Park Avenue Imaging, offers annual diagnostic digital mammograms as well as a number of other services for women.
+The Breast Care Center, located at Mount Nittany Health - Park Avenue, Imaging, offers digital mammograms, including tomosynthesis, also referred to as “3D” digital mammography, as well as a number of other services for women.
 Physicians at the Breast Care Center can also perform ultrasounds and needle localizations as well as ultrasound-guided, stereotactic localization and cyst aspiration ultrasounds.

 The Breast Care Center is accredited by the American College of Radiology and meets all Food and Drug Administration requirements.
 All staff are registered in mammography, and all physicians are board-certified radiologists.